dhis2/dhis2-docs-implementation/content/metadata_assessment/reference-data_elements.md

 You can list the **TRACKER** data elements not in a data element group using the following query
 ```
 select 'Data elements (tracker) not in any data element groups.';
-select name,uid from dataelement where domaintype != 'AGGREGATE' and dataelementid not in (select dataelementid from dataelementgroupmembers);
+select name,uid from dataelement where domaintype = 'TRACKER' and dataelementid not in (select dataelementid from dataelementgroupmembers);
 ```

 ## Data elements should have data values